tushar-tb2/swr/README.md

-Here is a revised, grammatically corrected, and well-organized version of your profile content.
-I have broken it down into clear sections with bullet points to make it highly readable and professional.

----

 # Profile

 I am **Tushar N. Bhatt**, currently conducting Space Weather Research (SWR) data analysis for my PhD.
 I am a passionate researcher and continuous learner, constantly exploring new domains ranging from space physics and material science to software development.